 4. If they are blocking traffic to take a photo of a deer, you can bet it’s a tourist.
 Remember, those 35 deer photos are the only piece of Montana they get to take home with them.
 That and a “Hike Montana” t-shirt.

 6. If they are chasing their cowboy hat down the street, you can bet it’s a tourist.
-Everyone knows that a real cowboy’s hat doesn’t fall off, no matter how strong the breeze.
+Everyone knows that a real cowboy’s hat doesn’t fall off, no matter how strong the wind.

 9. If their road rage is out of control, you can bet it’s a tourist.
 This one is a sore spot for all of us locals.
 Don’t bring your big-city-road-rage to our generally pleasant streets.
 Laying on your horn won’t get you anywhere around here.